ata-crtl/rfid-drawer-lock/README.md

 The green LED is connected directly to the power rail through a resistor.

-Make sure the PN532 is set to I2C mode before wiring it up, as some modules default to SPI.
+Make sure the PN532 is set to I2C mode before wiring it up

 ---